 Related articles

-Speed Kills (Monotony): Mastering Pace with SSML Speed Tags
+Speed Kills (Monotony): Mastering Pace with Punctuation and Structure

 Punctuation is Your Director: How Commas and Periods Shape Speech

 Every comma is a micro-breath.
 Every period is a full stop.
-Learn to write scripts that sound natural without any SSML at all.
+Learn to write scripts that sound natural using punctuation.